knuckerr/filesearch/README.md

 ## Overview

-This is a simple file search program implemented in C. The program uses the Breadth-First Search (BFS) algorithm to search for a specific file in a given directory and its subdirectories.
+This is a simple file search program implemented in C. The program uses various algorithms, including the Breadth-First Search (BFS) algorithm for directory traversal and the Knuth-Morris-Pratt (KMP) algorithm for pattern matching within files.
 The search results are organized using a custom data structure called `SearchResult`.

 ## Algorithms

 ### Breadth-First Search (BFS)

 The BFS algorithm is employed to traverse the directory structure in a breadth-first manner.
 It starts from the provided starting directory and explores all its immediate subdirectories before moving on to their subdirectories.
 This ensures that files at shallower levels are found before those at deeper levels.

+### Knuth-Morris-Pratt (KMP)

+The KMP algorithm is used for efficient pattern matching within files.
+It allows the program to search for a specific pattern (e.g., a target file name) in a file by avoiding unnecessary backtracking, resulting in faster and more efficient searches.

 ### Path Construction